slobentanzer/causality_perspective_2023/manuscript.md

 For one, large transformer models are not explainable due to their large number of parameters and non-linearities.
 As such, there is no way to scrutinise their reasoning beyond the output they produce.
-What is simple to determine in the case of language models - the famous Turing test can be performed by any human with a basic understanding of language - is exceedingly difficult in the molecular space, where many causal relationships are yet unknown.
+What seems simple in the case of language models - the famous Turing test can be performed by any human with a basic understanding of language - is exceedingly difficult in the molecular space, where many causal relationships are yet unknown [@doi:10.1038/d41586-023-02361-7].
 Yet the only way to scrutinise and subsequently improve the reasoning capabilities of a model is precisely this explicit validation of its predictions in an interpretable setting.

 While the creation of explicit molecular models (e.g., logic, structural causal, or ODE-based models) and the self-supervised training of molecular foundation models are methodically very different, both result in a hypothesis on causal structure that can be formulated as a network.